wickhill/jump-to-conclusions-app/README.md

 ## Hurdles

-**Everybody gets a case of 'The Mondays'.
-Even us ☹️**
+**Is This Good For The Company?**

-Yeah, I know it's hard to believe.
-But even *we* get a case of 'The Mondays' from time to time.
-But hey, that ain't nothing that some 'Shrimp Poppers' or 'Extreme Fajitas' can't fix!
+Even *we* get a case of 'The Mondays' from time to time ☹️.
+Hard to believe, I know.
+But hey, this ain't nothing that a few 'Shrimp Poppers' or 'Extreme Fajitas' can't fix!

 <p align="right">(<a href="#top">back to top</a>)</p>